 The gastronomic scene on the Isle of Wight has gone from strength to strength over recent years.
-The Garlic Festival is a great way to discover this and we delighted to be joined by Robert Thompson this year.
+The Garlic Festival is a great way to discover this and we are delighted to be joined by Robert Thompson this year.
 Robert is a big fan of garlic and an inspiring ambassador for the local Island food producers.
 He was the youngest UK chef to be awarded a Michelin Star.
 If you can't wait to experience what he does at The Garlic Festival this year, please head over to his restaurant THOMPSON'S.

 HISTORY GOOD THINGS FROM GARLIC